apokapa/RealEstateAppPoC/README.md

 "Proof of concept" seed project for REAL ESTATE APP with MSSQL db, WebApi2 , AngularJS client

+#Azure database subscription stoped as of 25/08/2018, keeping links below for future reference

 #### (Azure deployments take a while to do first load if they werent used recently because they are on a free app plan)

 ## Api Deployed on Azure